Notes on the Geography of Northern India: Old Delhi (Shahjahanabad)

 Bicycle access to boot.

-For removing building rubble in this neighborhood, trucks don't cut it.
-Better: burlap horseback panniers.
+For removing building rubble from this neighborhood, trucks don't cut it.
+Better: burlap panniers on horseback.

 Back before 1857, this neighborhood was filled with the homes of the rich and powerful.

 There are still lots of fine old homes in not so fine condition.

 A narrow but elegant entrance.

 We've finally made it back to the neighborhood of the Kashmir Gate, which was actually built in 1835 by the British, then blown up by them 22 years later.